Key Training Metrics

 • Epic/Race Day: 250+ TS

-Load represents your fitness level - it’s your average Training Score over the past 42 days.
+Load represents your cumilative training over time - it’s your average Training Score over the past 42 days with some other fancy math.

 Understanding Load